If you are looking for information on how to start a food blog in India and make money from it, then this is the only guide you will ever need.

 Most people ask me, why do I need a business plan, if my objective of running a food blog doesn’t have anything to do with business.
 So here is the response that I give everyone.

 When I started my blog here at thetastesofindia.com, I never thought it will go onto become a business for me.
-As I started to see money rolling in and when I started getting advertisement offers, I felt like I could just run it as a complete business.
+As I saw money rolling in and when I began getting advertisement offers, I felt like I could just run it as a complete business.

 What should go into your business plan?